Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ### Session Authentication

 Kong OpenID Connect plugin can issue a session cookie that can be used for further session authentication.
-To make OpenID Connect to issue a session cookie, you need to first authenticate with one of the other grant / flow described above.
+To make OpenID Connect issue a session cookie, you need to first authenticate with one of the other grant / flows described above.
 In [authorization code flow](#authorization-code-flow) we already demonstrated session authentication when we used the redirect login action.
 The session authentication is described below: